Nick Valentine: Reception

 Nick Valentine has had a very positive reception from critics and players.
 US Gamer staff formed a consensus naming Valentine the best video game character introduced in 2015.
 A 2015 reader's poll conducted by GamesRadar reveal that Valentine was one of the most popular companions among respondents.
 Shacknews named Valentine one of the best characters of 2015 for their year end review, praising the "juxtaposition between his noir roots and sci-fi setting", his integral contributions to the main plot by helping to bring the game into focus, as well as his personal story arc.
 Several commentators considered Valentine to be one of the most likeable characters in the entire Fallout series.

 Valentine's character design as a hardboiled archetype and a damaged prototype android have been received enthusiastically.
-Heather Alexandra from Kotaku found Valentine's sequences as one of the points of difference between Fallout 3 and Fallout 4 in terms of content and style, and said she enjoyed the "post-apocalyptic neo noir" vibe throughout the duration of Valentine's involvement with the main storyline.
+Heather Alexandra from Kotaku found Valentine's sequences as one of the points of difference between Fallout 3 and Fallout 4 in terms of content and style, and said they enjoyed the "post-apocalyptic neo noir" vibe throughout the duration of Valentine's involvement with the main storyline.
 US Gamer staff noted that while the character borrowed heavily from the screen performances of Humphrey Bogart as well as the literary style of Philip K. Dick with the nature of his memory and personality, the character's overall presentation has been well execution without being clichéd or overly unoriginal.
 Through the backstory of how he came to wear his signature hardboiled detective’s outfit, Joseph Knoop from Game Informer highlighted Nick Valentine as an exemplar of what it means to feel “right” within a new world, and how appearances can impact that.
 Some commentators observed that the character has not done anything to rectify or hide his disconcerting yet fascinating appearance, a sign that he is honest and has nothing to hide from the public.

 Alec Meer from Rock, Paper, Shotgun was of the view that the character's defining trait is his altruism and kind personality, and that no companion character in other role-playing games has managed "actual kindness" to the same extent as Valentine, whose mixture of "world-weary cynicism and stalwart do-goodery" makes him stand out from a strong cast of characters in Fallout 4.
 Meer likened his personality, an "innate, obvious tenderness and warmth that isn't undermined by shooting raiders and mutants", to that of an archetypal loving grandfather's.
 Meer emphasized that Valentine's kind demeanor and unique perspective on the game's events stood out for him and many others in spite of the limited party management and dialogue in Fallout 4 or its technical issues, not because of it.
 Phil Savage from PC Gamer lauded the mechanism of Valentine inserting himself into conversations or his random chats with other non-player characters, which he said made the game world more lively and doesn't exist solely for the player character to be in it.